-Among these ``statistically acceptable'' results, we also note that all the combinations predict correctly the input family of SN$_{\rm cc}$ models.
+Among these statistically acceptable results, we also note that all the combinations predict correctly the input family of SN$_{\rm cc}$ models.
 In fact, the yellow circles of Fig.~\ref{fig:ratio_sne} (left) below the dashed red line are all combinations in which only the SN$_{\rm Ia}$ model was not consistent with the input simulations.
 This means that our fits are more inclined to recover an accurate SN$_{\rm cc}$ (family of) model(s) rather than an accurate SN$_{\rm Ia}$ model.
-The ability of the X-IFU to measure more ratios than presented here (Sect.~\ref{subsec:ability}), however, will eventually result in a much tighter filtering on the SN$_{\rm Ia}$ models.
+However, the ability of the X-IFU to measure more ratios than presented here (Sect.~\ref{subsec:ability}) will eventually result in a much tighter filtering on the SN$_{\rm Ia}$ models.

 Despite the conservative treatment of the systematic uncertainties considered above, one may wonder how our results would be altered if the X-IFU abundance measurements of one of the key elements turns out to be unreliable.
 To check this scenario, we re-fit our 17\,472 combinations ignoring successively one given $X$/Fe ratio.
-The main effect is a slight decrease of $\chi^2_{\rm red}$ without altering much the SN$_{\rm Ia}$ fraction, resulting in a horizontal left shift of the pattern seen in Fig.~\ref{fig:ratio_sne} (left).
-Ignoring Ni/Fe has the most noticeable impact, with a total of 443 combinations becoming ``statistically acceptable'' (i.e. $\sim$2.5\% of the total number of combinations).
-This is not surprising as, among all the ratios tested here, Ni/Fe is by far the most efficient one to separate different SN$_{\rm Ia}$ models (see our discussion in Sect.~\ref{subsec:ability}).
+The main effect is a slight decrease of $\chi^2_{\rm red}$ without significantly altering the SN$_{\rm Ia}$ fraction, resulting in a horizontal left shift of the pattern seen in Fig.~\ref{fig:ratio_sne} (left).
+Ignoring Ni/Fe has the most noticeable impact, with a total of 443 combinations becoming statistically acceptable (i.e. $\sim$2.5\% of the total number of combinations).
+This is not surprising as, among all the ratios tested here, Ni/Fe is by far the most efficient at separating different SN$_{\rm Ia}$ models (see our discussion in Sect.~\ref{subsec:ability}).
 Ignoring other key ratios, such as Si/Fe or O/Fe (respectively 138 and 126 ``statistically acceptable'' combinations), has a much less pronounced impact on our results.
-Providing that the X-IFU will be able to measure the abundances of other key heavy elements (e.g. Cr, Mn; Sect.~\ref{subsec:ability}), our conclusions thus hold even if not all ratios would be considered as reliable.
+Providing that the X-IFU will be able to measure the abundances of other key heavy elements (e.g. Cr, Mn; Sect.~\ref{subsec:ability}), our conclusions therefore hold even if not all ratios were considered as reliable.